 Imogen trained as an actor at RADA, did nine years dance training at the London School of Contemporary Dance and gained a 1st in English at Oxford.

-Her leading film roles include Jack & Sarah, Sense & Sensibility, A Summer Story, True Colors and, most recently, Insomniacs and Stake Out.
+Her starring film roles include Viola in Twelfth Night, Sarah in Jack & Sarah, Lucy in Sense & Sensibility, Megan in A Summer Story, Diana Stiles in True Colors, Insomniacs and Stake Out.

 Reviews for Imogen Stubbs in 'Things I Know To Be True'